sttoracle/ORACASB/README.md

 ![](images/CASB/salesforce_controls.png)

-Because the monitor and push option was selected an approval radio button will be displayed that will prompt you to acknowledge and consent to CASB Cloud Service making changes in the target service ( SalesForce for this session ) to bring its security configuration in line with the selected Security Control profile.
+Because the monitor and push option was selected an approval radio button will be displayed that will prompt you to acknowledge and consent to CASB Cloud Service making changes in the target service ( SalesForce for this session ) to bring its security configuration in line with the selected Security Control baseline.

->You can review the Controls begin monitored and enforced under the *Standard* and *Stringent* Security Controls profiles .
-You can also define your own security control profile by clicking on the *Custom* radio button and configuring the security controls you would like to enforce for a given sactioned app.
+>You can review the Controls begin monitored and enforced under the *Standard* and *Stringent* Security Controls baselines .
+You can also define your own security control baseline by clicking on the *Custom* radio button and configuring the security controls you would like to enforce for a given sactioned app.

 ### **STEP 6**: Authenticate to SalesForce and allow CASB to access your Salesforce Account
 You will be redirected to SFDC to login, and you will see the following screen in the process: